 Other key findings from the study include:

-- CAP's supply of water to municipal industrial and agricultural customers in 2010 is estimated to have generated annual employment of more than 1.6 million jobs.
+- CAP's supply of water to municipal industrial and agricultural customers generated annual employment of more than 1.6 million jobs in 2010.

 - Government, Healthcare, Retail, Real Estate and Travel sectors would have lost more than 60 percent of these jobs had the CAP water supply been unavailable.